Language selection

 Helpful tip: A Canadian exporter can – and may be required to -- act as an importer of record (IOR).
 Customs broker in the U.S. can help facilitate obtaining Foreign Customs Assigned Number.

-What are my options in terms of distribution channels to get my products to customers in the United States?
-Which one is best for my company?
+Question 1: What are my options in terms of distribution channels to get my products to customers in the United States and which one is best for my company?

 Various distribution channels exist for e-commerce sellers from direct-to-consumer shipments, to using various providers to assist with transportation, storage, distribution, or even paying any duties and/or taxes.
 Below is a description of the different distribution options followed by a table to compare services and considerations.